-(b) The number and size of blocks and the associated low Frequency settings will be as specified by The Company by week 24 each calendar year following discussion with the Non-Embedded Customers, Pumped Storage Generators and Generators in respect of Electricity Storage Modules in accordance with the relevant Bilateral Agreement.
+(b) The number and size of blocks and the associated low Frequency settings will be as specified by The Company by week 24 each calendar year following discussion with the Non-Embedded Customers and, Pumped Storage Generators in accordance with the relevant Bilateral Agreement.
 For the avoidance of doubt, the data required Pumped Storage Generators and Electricity Storage Modules would only apply when they operate in a mode analogous to Demand.